UK inflation falls as prices rise slower than expected

 Mr Hunt added: “The best and only way we can ease this pressure and get our economy growing again is by sticking to the plan to halve inflation this year.”

-The ONS’ chief economist Grant Fitzner said food inflation had eased only slightly, with fall mainly driven by price drops for motor fuels.
+The ONS’ chief economist Grant Fitzner said food inflation had eased only slightly, with fall mainly driven by price drops for petrol and diesel.

 Inflation at the supermarket pared back to 17.3 per cent from 18.7 per cent in May, but items on the shelf remains painfully expensive for hard-pressed shoppers.
 “Food price inflation eased slightly this month, although it remains at very high levels,” said Mr Fitzner.

+Helen Dickinson, the BRC’s chief executive, said prices for cheese, fruit and fish all dropped as lower commodity costs and cheaper energy prices filtered through to customers, along with price drops in as children’s clothing and domestic appliances.

+“Efforts by retailers to curb price rises and reduce inflation appear to be paying off as inflation rates for food fell for the third month in a row,” she said.

-Inflation in the UK remains the highest in the G7 group of rich economies, and some financial experts have predicted that the Bank of England could increase the base rate beyond 6.5 per cent – pushing up mortgage rates and pressure on homeowners.
+Inflation in the UK remains the highest in the G7 group of rich economies, and some financial experts have predicted that the Bank of England could increase the base rate beyond 6.5 per cent by early next year – pushing up mortgage rates and pressure on homeowners.

-Labour’s shadow chancellor Rachel Reeves said inflation being higher than international peers was a “hallmark of Tory economic failure” – saying families knew prices are “still going up at staggering rates and that they’re bearing the brunt of those costs”.
+Labour’s shadow chancellor Rachel Reeves said Britain’s inflation being higher than international peers was a “hallmark of Tory economic failure” – saying families knew prices are “still going up at staggering rates and that they’re bearing the brunt of those costs”.

-She added: “There may be global shocks – but Britain is so exposed to those because of Tory economic failure that has led to a severe lack of security in our economy.”
+Ms Reeves added: “There may be global shocks – but Britain is so exposed to those because of Tory economic failure that has led to a severe lack of security in our economy.”

 The Lib Dems’ Treasury spokesperson Sarah Olney said the figures would be “cold comfort to countless families worried about their mortgage going up”.